dfinity/vessel/README.md

 # Vessel

-A package manager for the Motoko programming language.
+The original package manager for the Motoko programming language.

-## Upcoming changes

-#### Vessel is currently being redesigned to improve the UX and scalability of the Motoko package ecosystem.
-If you want to see a specific feature in the next version of Vessel, we strongly encourage you to [submit a request](https://github.com/dfinity/vessel/issues/new) or [jump into the conversation](https://github.com/dfinity/vessel/issues).
-Thank you!

 ## Getting started